kacpekwasny/main-page/content/posts/it_resources.md

 ---
-title: "resources"
+title: "IT Resources"
 created: "2025-03-23"
-description: "links to best learning resources"
+description: "Links to best learning resources"
-draft: true
+draft: false
+tags: ["it", "en"]
 ---

-the best learning resources
+Collection of geart IT resources, Yt channels, (books if I'll ever read any).

 general it:
--
+- ...

 networking:
--
+- ...

 cybersec / pentesting:
 - yt: liveoverflow